songyi30/ling-539-project/index.markdown

     print(f"\nFormant results saved to: {output_csv}")
 ```
 ### Output
-In the same folder where the audio files are saved, you will find a CSV file named **vowel_formants.csv**.
+A file named vowel_formants.csv will be saved in the same folder.
+It contains the average F1 and F2 values for each audio file.